fourthetrees/occupant-query/README.md

 ## Development

+### Current

+Work is currently focusing around establishing an optional database backend for the server.
+A separate project is currently underway to produce an ergonomic graphical interface by which experimenters may be able to add their own deployments and questions to a database, thereby removing any technical barriers to usage of this tool.
+Further information on the proposed database model can be found in [`doc/database.md`](./doc/database.md).
+The long-term plan is to allow for spinning up of a 'light' version of the server, hosting no graphical administration interface and configured only through JSON encoded files, and a a 'full' version of the server which implements the full database and GUI.
+This will allow individuals to easily spin up a small occupant-query server on a raspberry-pi or other similarly inexpensive IOT device if desired.

-### Status
+### Upcoming

-Upcoming: An update functionality allowing the app to request updates to its current deployment on some regular interval.
+An update functionality allowing the app to request and updated deployment on some regular interval.
 This may possibly include the addition of some kind of scheduling feature, whereby the app may be able to pre-load a new deployment, and switch over at some pre-determined time.

+### Potential

-Potential: Move away from css stylesheets to a dynamically generated css implementation.
+Move away from css stylesheets to a dynamically generated css implementation.
 All things being equal, it is preferable to keep appearance separate from logic.
 That being said, there is a very real benefit to being able to exercise control of appearance directly from the deployment object.